andrew-jacobs/em-65c816-esp32/README.md

 $06:0000 | $06:ffff | ROM2 (Spare)
 $07:0000 | $07:ffff | ROM3 (Spare)

-The 'roms' directory within the repository contains the tools and scripts needed to build the ROM image data files included into the emulator during compilation.
+The ROM areas are mapped to ESP32 flash memory and are not writable at runtime.
+The 'roms' directory within the repository contains the tools and scripts needed to build the ROM image data files included into the emulator source code during compilation.

 > Although there is 110K of free heap memory I found I could not allocate another 64K RAM bank.
 The ESP32's RAM area appears highly fragmented at startup and dynamic allocations of large blocks fail.
 As a result most of the memory is allocated in 4K chunks.
 There is lots of free flash for more ROM banks.

 ## Virtual Peripherals
 Normally a 65C816 based computer would have a set of memory mapped peripherals but in an emulator the cost of checking every memory access adversely affects the speed of instruction execution so instead this emulator uses the WDM instruction ($42) to access a set of virtual peripherals.

 Like BRK and COP the WDM instruction is followed by a 'signature' byte.
 The following table shows the currently supported values.